 "There is everything from opera to old symphony orchestras.
 Most important is one of several speeches Roosevelt made in Edison' studio," he explained.

-It was a political speech about the Progressive Party's problem of "farmers and little businessman not getting a fair share in the economy," Stock said, and about "not letting big business take it
+It was a political speech about the Progressive Party's problem of "farmers and little businessman not getting a fair share in the economy," Stock said, and about "not letting big business take it all."

 Stock explained that Edison's talking machine recorded sound on celluloid cylinders, which eventually were replaced by flat discs.
 After Roosevelt privately recorded his speech on Edison cylinders, he mounted platforms to speak live in political campaign appearances.